 Whether you’re pooling or purchasing your pallets, it is hard to track and manage what you can’t see.
 This is why pallets are often a sneaky hidden cost in your supply chain.

-Step one toward reducing overstocking should be: Improve Visibility in Your Supply Chain.
+Step one toward reducing overstocking should be: Improving Visibility in Your Supply Chain.

 Companies will benefit from a more efficient asset tracking system that allows for faster, more consistent, and more accurate visibility of all inventory.
-Such systems could help reduces safety stock by 1/3 and returnable supply chain asset shrinkage by over half.
+Such systems could help reduce safety stock by a third and returnable supply chain asset shrinkage by over half.

 Existing tracking and management processes rely heavily on manual recording processes and the periodic exchange of information regarding quantity, location, and time data.
 As any seasoned supply chain professional will tell you, it’s difficult, sometimes damn near impossible, to get all players or stakeholders in a logistics operation to adhere to any set standards or to collaborate effectively in order to log and provide this information.
 In any case, the issue with such a manual (or even semi-automated) system, if it wasn’t obvious already, is that it’s error-prone, slow, and doesn’t give you nearly enough of a heads-up to deal with fluctuations or anomalies in your supply chain.